 We travel to Paris, like so many couples before us, to soak up romance, art, culture and style – presented in a way that only the Parisians can pull off.

-I book a city break in Paris with my partner because it is the most romantic city on the planet, but I would equally want to visit the Atelier des Lumières Paris on my own because I’m eager to find out what all the fuss is about.
+I book a city break in Paris in the Spring with my partner because it is the most romantic city on the planet, but I would equally want to visit the Atelier des Lumières Paris on my own because I’m eager to find out what all the fuss is about.

 We discover that of all the romantic things to do in Paris, Atelier des Lumières is by far our personal favorite.
 And we don’t even visit when The Kiss is on display.

 So what is this Paris art exhibit all about, and what do you need to know before going?

 Why Do I Feel Like I’ve Heard A Lot About Atelier des Lumières Before?

 Unless you’ve been avoiding the internet altogether, especially social media, you’ll have seen stories and posts about Atelier des Lumières on your digital travels.
 That’s because this highly instagramable immersive art experience combines some of the world’s most famous artworks by Van Gogh and Klimt with new technology and creative interpretations to bring it alive.
 Plus it’s all set in one of the most sought-after cities on earth, Paris.
 What’s not to like?

 What Exactly Is Atelier des Lumières?

 Billed as Paris’ first ever digital art museum, the Atelier des Lumières is a 2,000 sq. m space in the 11th arrondisement which opened in April 2018 to bring artwork to people in a new panoramic format: every surface around you other than the ceiling is filled with moving projections of artworks, all set to carefully choreographed music.